DigiThax/project-pages/_posts/2016-05-02-New-Presentation.markdown

 ## F11 to Fullscreen!

 Showcasing Presentation Features.
 This template is ideal for very quickly creating decent presentations when content and simplicity is more important than excessive styling.

 {{ page.horizontal }}

-Seperate with {% raw  %}{{ page.horizontal }}{% endraw %} between content for horizontal slides.
+Seperate with {% raw  %}{{ page.horizontal }}{% endraw %} Wazaaaap?

 {{ page.vertical }}